top of page

 1. What’s your story?
 How did you get into all these languages?

-When I was 6, I started to have English lessons at school and I was very interested in the class because I always found the language amazingly beautiful.
-As time went by, I learned many things about the culture of the English-speaking world and found out how passionate about languages and humanities I am.
-After some years of studying English, I took French classes and discovered a new language and therefore a new world.
+When I was 6, I started taking English lessons at school.
+I remember I felt a bit out of place because I’d never studied it as my classmates had before.
+However, I was very interested in the language and I found it beautiful.
+As time went by, I learned a lot about the culture of the English-speaking world and found out I am very passionate about languages and linguistics.

 2. Which language(s) do you wish you could spend more time practising?

 I think I would love to practise them all with natives more frequently because in my city there are not many foreigners unfortunately.
-However, if I had to choose one, I’d say it’s Japanese that I would like to practise more.
+However, if I had to choose one, I’d say it’s Japanese the one I would like to practise more.

 3. What are some languages you’d like to learn in the future?

-I’d definitely like to study Greek and Latin as they have a remarkable influence on the grammar of my native language.
-Chinese is certainly another language that I’d love to master one day, but maybe after acquiring an excellent command of Japanese.
+I’d definitely like to study Modern Greek and Latin since they have a remarkable influence on the grammar and etymology of my mother tongue.

 5. What’s the greatest pleasure you get from speaking so many languages?